 It's a lot of steps, and many places for things to go wrong.

-But "feel" is both intangible and ambiguous.
-The factors that make our products delightful – eg. user needs and visual polish – often get lost in translation from concept to design to implementation.
-This is where I come in with my prototypes.
-I bridge gaps in communication between visual design, product management, and software engineering to make sure execution isn’t compromised.
-Ideas are cheap, execution is everything.
+The factors that make our products delightful (user empathy, thoughtful interaction, and visual polish) often get lost in translation or compromised en route to implementation.
+This is where I come in as a designer.
+I bridge gaps in communication between visual design, product management, and software engineering to make sure product execution isn’t compromised.

 Prior to joining Google, I developed web-based products for Inkling and designed Venmo’s mobile payment apps.
-I've done product-level thinking, information architecture, visual design, and front-end engineering.
-It takes a loose mixture of them all to do what I do best: take an idea from seedling to prototype to execution.
+I've done product visioning, sprint workshops, information architecture, visual design, and front-end engineering.
+It takes a loose mixture of them all to do what I do best: support a product from initial idea to launch.